-In addition, I am currently Director of the Bachelor programme Future Planet Studies.
+In addition, from 2014 to 2020 I was Director of the Bachelor programme Future Planet Studies.

 Of the various soil scientific disciplines, soil chemistry holds my particular interest.
-I am fascinated by biogeochemistry in general and in particular by understanding the fate of natural and anthropogenic compounds in terrestrial ecosystems.
-How does the chemistry of soils and sediments regulate the transport, transformation and preservation/degradation of compounds?
-How is this chemistry, and thereby the fate of compounds, altered by natural or human-induced change?
+I am fascinated by biogeochemistry in general and in particular by understanding the fate of Soil Organic Matter (SOM) in terrestrial ecosystems.
+How does the chemistry of soils and sediments regulate the transport, transformation and preservation/degradation of SOM?
+How is this chemistry, and thereby the fate of SOM, altered by natural or human-induced change?
 What are the implications for the functioning of ecosystems, and how can we use this knowledge to optimize the ecosystem services rendered by the soil?

 For my personal background and CV, more information about my research interest, or a list of my publications, please click on the appropriate tab above.